PhillipFeiDing/cs4650-project/README.md

 The code repository for our CS4650 course project: Disaster Tweet prediction.

 ## ML-models
+- All models are located under `ml-models/Traditional ML Method.ipynb`.

 ## NN-models
 - The dataset can be found under `nn-models/data`.